6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 #### Threats, Risks and Vulnerabilities

-A *﻿*Threat** is anything or anyone or essentially any circumstance that can negatively impact your assets.
+A **Threat** is anything or anyone or essentially any circumstance that can negatively impact your assets.

 A **Vulnerability** is something that a threat could use to carry out harm on an asset.

 When there is hence a presence of a vulnerability and a risk in conjunction, we can therefore say that there is a **Risk** present to the CIA triad of our asset.

-#### NIST Risk Management Framework
+#### NIST Risk Management and Cybersecurity Framework

-Something I really enjoyed about the Google Cybersecurity Certificate was the dwelving into different frameworks, I've felt like this is something that is unfortunately glossed over when talking
+Something I really enjoyed about the Google Cybersecurity Certificate was the delving into different frameworks, I've felt like this is something that is unfortunately glossed over when talking about cybersecurity to newcomers.
+It isn't all hunched over in a dark room staring at a CLI things.
+Frameworks, Standards, Policies and Procedures are a major part of the various cybersecurity domains, and while I have previous knowledge in them, I appreciate that this certification gives newcomers an opportunity to touch upon this crucial topic.
+Making it valuable not only from a red/blue team perspective but also from the GRC side of the industry.

+Essentially, Frameworks are guidelines that are used to secure an organizations physical and digial assets to mitigate threats and risks.
+They consist of different steps, controls, mitigations and provide a base for organizations to build their security posture on.

+For instance, one of the frameworks touched upon in the course is the NIST RMF, the core steps of which are as follows:

+- **Prepare**: Necessary activities to be done before a threat occurs.
+- **Categorize**: Develop risk management processes for different types of threats.
+- **Select**: choose, customize and document safeguards (controls) that need to be implemented.
+- **Implement**: Implementing the plans for risk mitigation/making better changes where needed.
+- **Assess**: Determine if established controls are working properly and efficiently and meeting organizational needs.
+- **Authorize**: Increases accountability by assigning 1 person to authorize security implementations in an organization, can include POA&Ms.
+<small>POA&M: Plans of Action & Milestones that are created when a security audit reveals risks within an organization's security </small>
+- **Monitor**: Be aware of how systems are operating, RMM & SIEM used here, SOC Analysts work here, maintaining a low level of risk by how current systems are working.